clariusdev/mobileapi/README.md

 4. If the license status changes during operation, the service sends `MSG_LICENSE_UPDATE` and changes its mode of operation:
     - if the license becomes inactive: the service clears the image configuration and enter restricted mode;
     - if the license becomes active: the service resumes normal operations, but the client must re-send the image configuration.

+# Versions

+## 8.0.1

+* Support Virtual Scanner without license
+* Separate overlays: get overlays (like Doppler) in a separate image
+* More probe information: model, serial number, battery, temperature
+* Raw data

+# Known Issues

+* Binding to the Mobile API service fails to start the app.